arezaie14/ars_kalman_filter/README.md

   while(true){

     your_data_to_filter=read_adc(0);
-    //this is an example function like reading analog value with microcontroller or other function you want ...
+    // this is an example function like reading analog value with microcontroller or other function you want ...

     kalman_out=kalman_update(your_data_to_filter);
     // now kalman filter result is in kalman_out variable, you can use it :).